sunpy/sunpy/doc/source/guide/data_types/lightcurve.rst

 This gives the measurements "param1" a set of times, in this case, 1440 minutes beginning at the current local time.

-The LightCurve object contains two basic attributes, 'data' and 'header'.
+The LightCurve object contains two basic attributes, 'data' and 'meta'.
 The 'data' attribute is either a pandas TimeSeries object or a pandas DataFrame (a generalization of the TimeSeries object).
 These data objects have very powerful methods for handling data based on times.
+The 'meta' attribute contains any available metadata information in the original data file.
+The type and amount of metadata available varies from data source to data source since there is no cross-instrument standard for describing time-series metadata (unlike FITS files).